incubyte/incubyte.github.io/content/blog/code-coverage.md

 +++

 ## What is code coverage?
 It is the measure of how many lines were actually executed when the test ran.

 ### Example

-Below is the my super awesome mood detector based on number of chocolates I have
+Below is the my super awesome mood detector function based on number of chocolates I have
 ```java
 public String getMyMood(int noOfChocolatesIHave) {
   if (noOfChocolatesIHave == 0) {